microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 | Trusted origins        | your base URL, for example http://localhost:8080                    |
 | Assignments            | allow access to specific users or groups based on your requirements |

-1. After creating the app integration, note its Client ID
+3. After creating the app integration, note its Client ID
-2. **Index.html** uses the OKTA sign-in widget which relies on the Interaction Code sign-in flow.
+4. **Index.html** uses the OKTA sign-in widget which relies on the Interaction Code sign-in flow.
 To enable the Interaction Code flow:

    1. Navigate to the API settings page in **https://{your domain}.okta.com/admin/oauth2/as**
    2. Under Authorization Servers, edit the default authorization server
    3. Under Access Policies, edit the default policy rule
    4. Under "IF Grant type is" -> Other grants, click on **Interaction Code**.
    5. Update the rule
-   6.

-3. You should also make shoure that CORS has been enabled for your base URL.
+5. You should also make shoure that CORS has been enabled for your base URL.
 In the OKTA admin center, navigate to Security -> API -> Trusted Origins.
 You  base url (e.g. http://localhost:8080) should appear under "Trusted Origins" with CORS enabled.
 In case your base url is missing, add the url with CORS enabled.

-### Configure manual authentication and obtain the token endpoint
+### Configure authentication in Copilot Studio, and obtain the token endpoint

-1. This SSO pattern will work for copilots configured with manual authentication and any OAuth authentication provider, but will even work when no values are provided for an authentication provider.
-To configure manual authentication without providing any real values, select "Azure Active Directory v2" and enter **placeholder** for both client ID and secret
+1. This SSO pattern will work for copilots configured with [manual authentication and any OAuth authentication provider](https://learn.microsoft.com/en-us/microsoft-copilot-studio/configuration-end-user-authentication#manual-authentication-fields).
+Since it is a passthrough pattern, in which the token is sent to Copilot Studio, but not validated, it will even work when no values are provided for an authentication provider.
+To configure manual authentication without providing any real values, select "Azure Active Directory v2" and enter **placeholder** in both client ID and secret.

-> [!IMPORTANT]
-> After making any changes to the copilot's authentication settings, publish the copilot.

 <p align="center">
   <img src="./img/placeholder.png" alt="Manual authentication without real values">